Rules of the Association April 2010

 Aims

-to study the law, practice and procedure of Parliament;
+• to study the law, practice and procedure of Parliaments;

 Composition